SuryaSurya1998/SuryaSurya1998/README.md

 Hi there 👋
 Here are some ideas to get you started:
-   🔭 I’m currently working at Indium Software,Chennai 🌱 I’m currently pursuing M.Sc Data Science
+   🔭 I’m currently working at Indium Software,Chennai 🌱 I’m completed M.Sc Data Science
    📫 How to reach me: www.linkedin.com/in/surya-a-16071998 (LinkedIn) ⚡ Fun fact: I'm a lazy person
    📫 More details - ss9965939522@gmail.com